Albuquerque District's Regulatory Program Overview PowerPoint Presentation

 Section 10 Waters within the Albuquerque District

-Section 404 of the Clean Water Act requires approval from the USACE prior to discharging dredged or fill material into waters of the United States (U.S.).
+Section 404 of the Clean Water Act requires approval from the Corps prior to discharging dredged or fill material into waters of the United States (WOTUS).
 Typical activities requiring Section 404 permits include, but are not limited to the following:

-- In some cases, dredging and other excavation require approval when there is a discharge that results in more than incidental fallback (33 CFR 323.2(d)(1)) of dredged or excavated material.
+- Dredging and other excavation where the discharge results in more than incidental fallback (33 CFR 323.2(d)(1)) of dredged or excavated material

-There are a few activities which involve the placement of fill in a waterway that are not subject to the Section 404 regulatory progaram.
+There are a few activities which involve the placement of fill in a waterway that are not subject to the Section 404 Regulatory Program.
 However, the fill must not change the use of the water and the flow must not be impaired.
-These exempted activities are breifly described below, and located in the regulations at 33 CFR 323.4.
+These exempted activities are briefly described below and located in the regulations at 33 CFR 323.4.

-2. Maintenance or emergency repair of a currently serviceable structure such as dams, riprap, abutments, and levees.
-The orginal design may not be changed.
+- Maintenance or emergency repair of a currently serviceable structure such as dams, riprap, abutments, and levees.
+The original design may not be changed.

-6. Construction or maintenance of farm roads, forest roads, or temporary mining roads.
-Best management practices must be followed to reduce flow pattern impairment and aquatic impacts (see regualtions for more information).
+- Construction or maintenance of farm roads, forest roads, or temporary mining roads.
+Best management practices must be followed to reduce flow pattern impairment and aquatic impacts (see 33 CFR 323.4 for more information).

 Who Should Obtain a Permit?

-Any person, firm, or agency (including Federal, state, tribal and local governmental agencies) planning to work in waters of the United States should first contact the USACE regarding the need to obtain a permit from the Regulatory Division.
-Permits, licenses, variances, or similar authorization may also be required by other Federal, state and local statutes.
+Any person, firm, or agency (including federal, state, tribal and local governmental agencies) planning to work in WOTUS should first contact the Corps regarding the need to obtain a permit from the Regulatory Division.
+Permits, licenses, variances, or similar authorization may also be required by other federal, state and local statutes.
 The necessary permits are required even when land next to or under the water is privately owned.

-Both the property owner and contractor may be held liable for violation of Federal law if work begins before permits have been obtained.
-Penalties for proceeding with work without a permit issued by the USACE may include:
+Both the property owner and contractor may be held liable for violation of federal law if work begins before permits have been obtained.
+Penalties for proceeding with work without a permit issued by the Corps may include: